reflectoring/reflectoring.github.io/_posts/2020-06-16-aws-acronyms-overview.md

 Both ECS and EKS come with a Fargate option for provisioning EC2 instances.
 AWS Fargate is a serverless compute for containers and removes the need to provision and manage servers.

-## Serverless Compute With Lambda and SAM
+## Serverless Compute With Lambda & SAM
 With [AWS lambda](https://aws.amazon.com/lambda) we can eliminate activities of provisioning servers of the right capacity.
 **Lambda is the service for running functions in a serverless model.** We provide our function written in one of the supported languages with enough permissions to execute.
 The server for executing the function is provisioned at the time of invocation.
 The infrastructure is dynamically scaled, depending on the number of concurrent requests.